Infinix Note 50X Review 2025: Is It Better Value Than vivo T4X & iQOO Z10X?

 HD+ Display: Pros and Cons

-The Note 50X has a 6.67-inch HD+ (720p) IPS LCD with a 120Hz refresh rate.
-Here’s what works and what doesn’t:
+Note 50X boasts of a 6.67 inches HD + (720p) IPS LCD and a 120Hz refresh rate.
+The following is what works and what does not work:

 Sound Quality and Missing Headphone Jack